Ruberoni/atrinium-frontend-test/README.md

 # Pokemons

+> Visit this project hosted on Vercel through <https://atrinium-frontend-test.vercel.app/>

 A SPA with Pokemons

 ## Features

-- [ ] Show a paginated list with basic information about Pokemons
+- [X] Show a paginated list with basic information about Pokemons
-- [ ] Show detailed information about a Pokemon
+- [X] Show detailed information about a Pokemon
-- [ ] Save already seen Pokemons
+- [X] Save already seen Pokemons
 - [ ] Show berries and items
-- [ ] Search by keywords
+- [ ] Search pokemons, berries and items by keywords

 ## Run locally

 ### Requirements

-- Node.js 16.8 or later
+- Node.js 16.8 or later is needed for Next 13

 ### Steps